barecode/howto-java-servlet/README.md

 # Build and Deploy

-* Build the WAR
+* Step 1 - Build the WAR
   * Run `gradle` to build the WAR in `build/libs/howto-java-servlet.war`
-* Deploy to a the server
+* Step 2 - Deploy to a server
   * Required feature: `servlet-3.1`

 # Import into Eclipse

 The following are high-level instructions for importing this project into Eclipse

+1. Run `gradle eclipse` to generate the .project and other files needed by Eclipse
-1. Import -> Projects from Git
+2. Import -> Projects from Git
-2. Add `howto-java-servlet` to your Servers view
-3. You may need to modify your `.classpath` entry to point to your Liberty installation

 # Create a new Project